to consider ~ politics of beauty

 Every note sounds in its proper tone.’

-In this sense the title of the post is referring to the middle way path.
-This middle way path is left for interpretation because people have different notions of extremes.
-If you’re not sure which would be the middle way, consider what would be the extremes of your situations.
-Then consider the actions which would most likely not get you anywhere near the negative extreme.
-Also start to ask if the positive extreme is not deluded, if it’s healthy or if it’s actually what you want.
+In this sense the title of the post is referring to the middle path way.
+This middle way is left for interpretation because people have different notions of extremes.
+If you’re not sure which would be the middle way, consider what would be the extremes of your situations, mind that these are not necessarily only two and also not necessarily as linear – at the different ends of one line perceived.
+Then consider the actions which would most likely not get you anywhere near the negatively perceived extreme (do be aware that it’s a perception but don’t deny common sense morality like harming others or not doing to others what you’d find unfair if done to you) .
+Also start to ask if the positive extreme is not deluded, if it’s healthy, or even if it’s actually what you want.

-It’s known that most things are more enjoyable when done occasionally then say every day or several times a day.
-That is because with most of the things it starts to be a routine and new interesting things in contrast to routine interesting things are usually more appreciated.
+They say things are more enjoyable when done occasionally than say every day or several times a day.
+Things can start to be a routine, so new interesting things in contrast to routine interesting things seem usually more appreciated.
 Staying off for a while – missing the activity, you build anticipation and that then leads to enjoying the next experience in a more full minded way.

-Still this perspective can lead in another extreme.
-So many times when people try to stay away from an extreme, they tend to go to another extreme, it seams some people have binary consciousness, I guess it’s easier to identify extremes, specially negative ones, because these are most popularized (unfortunately).
+Still this perspective can lead to another extreme.
+So many times when trying to stay away from an extreme actually odds lean to go to another extreme.
+It seams we tend to have a binary consciousness, maybe that way it’s easier to identify extremes, specially negative ones.
+The negative extremes seem more popularized (unfortunately), and I guess we did evolve to be on the lookout for negativity for survival purposes.

 Update: